 The year around fishing on the Cowlitz River is some of the best fishing that Washinton State has to offer.
-Two runs of steelhead, two runs of Chinook Salmon (spring and fall) and two runs of Coho Salmon.
+Lance Fisher Fishing offers guide services for two runs of Steelhead and the two runs of Chinook Salmon..
 The Cowlitz River drains out of the Cascades, through Lake Scanewa, into Riffe Lake and finally makes it’s way through Mayfield Lake before being able to run free.
 The Cowlitz flows through the towns of Toledo, Castle Rock and Longview before ending up in the Columbia River.
 The whole river is fishable by jet boat below the Barrier Dam and at different points during the year I venture into nearly every section of the river as I guide my clients during various runs.

 Cowlitz River Salmon fishing kicks off in the month of April with the arrival of Spring Chinook Salmon.
 These fish remain in the river well into August, but fishing is focused on the months of April, May and June.
-Cowlitz River Fall Salmon begin entering the lower river in August and good fishing for Chinook and Coho will last clean through October.
-For more on guided Salmon trips on the Cowlitz River, visit my Cowlitz River Salmon fishing page.
+The Spring run will regularly see over 20,000 fish return which makes it one of the larger Spring Chinook fishing opportunities in the region.
+We will target these fish by side drifting, backtrolling diver and bait and even by twitching jigs.

-For any questions you might have, or to simply book a trip, email me, or call (503) 680-6809.
+For any questions you might have about Cowlitz River fishing, or to simply book a trip, contact me via our Questions and Reservations page.